 - Designated Safeguarding Lead: Julia Watson, Head Teacher

 - Designated Deputy Safeguarding Lead: Sarah Steele & Cheryl Lindoe

-- Designated Safeguarding Governor: TBC
+- Designated Safeguarding Governor: Mr Paul Boyle

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 On-going checks and ‘whistle blowing’ are in line with the current policy.

 - staff are trained in child protection issues and they are aware of the procedures to follow

 - staff are encouraged to be vigilant in order to maintain the safety of our children